Vitlycke

 Nowhere Like Here

-Part of the Beyond Fronta project, this production brings together artists from partner countries.
-Selected from almost 200 applicants, the six dancers were chosen to bring Francesco Scavetta’s artistic vision to life.
+Selected from more than 200 applicants, the six chosen dancers bring Francesco Scavetta’s artistic vision to life.

-On Saturday, 14 June, there will be an informal showing at @vitlycke-cpa—an opportunity to catch a glimpse into the creative process behind this unique dance performance.
+On Saturday, 14 June, there will be an informal showing at Vitlycke-CPA — an opportunity to catch a glimpse into the creative process behind this unique dance performance.
+The premiere is schedule within the HERE:2025.
+International Performing Arts Festival.

 Meet the dancers: